NFL player sent to hospital for psych exam after allegedly punching cop

 An NFL player went to the hospital for a psychiatric exam Saturday after being accused of punching a member of the New York City Police Department in the eye.

-Charges are pending against Detroit Lions reserve linebacker Trevor Bates, 25, in connection with the incident at a police station house in Queens.
+The Associated Press reported Saturday afternoon that the player, Detroit Lions reserve linebacker Trevor Bates, 25, was arrested and charged with failing to pay a taxi fare and punching a police officer at a police station house in Queens.

 The officer who was punched was trying to take Bates’ fingerprints after he was arrested on a charge of skipping out on a cab fare, the New York Post reported.
 Cops said Bates was collared after the cabbie dropped him off at a motel near LaGuardia Airport.